Lessons

 Facade is a technology for optimizing the download of some popular services: videos from video hosting sites and instant messengers.

-Its essence is as follows: instead of loading all the functionality, a special small file is loaded that visually simulates the required function.
+Its essence is as follows: instead of downloading all the functionality, a special small file is downloaded that visually simulates the service.
 When the user wants to use the desired function, the main script is loaded.

 For example, for YouTube videos, the facade loads a preview image and displays the play button on top.
 Visually, it looks like a real service code.
 The YouTube files themselves are downloaded at the moment when the user hovers the cursor over the video.
 Thus, we postpone the loading of heavy functionality until the moment when it will be in demand by the user.